This article is a part of my Melanin Arts series, which is dedicated to the achievements and contributions of artistic people of color.

-Due to her praised performance of the gospel song "Were you There," Lillian Randolph was offered the chance to cut a gospel album, during which she simultaneously scored roles on The Baby Snooks Show and The Billie Burke Show.
+Due to her praised performance of the gospel song "Were You There," Randolph was offered the chance to cut a gospel album, during which she simultaneously scored roles on The Baby Snooks Show and The Billie Burke Show.

-Backlash & Criticism Over Perceived Harmful African-American Stereotypical Roles
+Backlash and Criticism Over Perceived Harmful African-American Stereotypical Roles

 Randolph received backlash for completing voice-over work as a maid in several Hanna-Barbera cartoon shorts.
 Both she and Hanna-Barbera were criticized by the NAACP for the negative stereotyping of black people that were prominently displayed in the cartoons.
 The studio responded by writing the character out of the films.